 Avoiding Failure Patterns

-This is the most common cause of failure.
-Analysis paralysis is what stops most people from buying that first property.
-For others, it is the goal to find that “perfect” property.
+Doing nothing is the most common cause of failure.
+Analysis paralysis is what stops most people from buying their first property.
+For many, it is the desire to find a "perfect" property.
 There are no perfect properties.
 One of the great things about real estate is that as long as you buy investment real estate in a good location, all but the worst mistakes will be corrected over time through appreciation, inflation and rent increases.

 Not Doing Your Homework